samueloseiboadu/customer-purchases-analysis/README.md

 • In other states with moderate activity, use targeted marketing or promotions to boost market penetration.

-## Customer Spending Trends Over Time
+## CUSTOMER SPENDING TREND OVER TIME
 • Customer spending rises quarterly, indicating that customers favor planned purchases over impulsive ones.

 ### Recommendation: